Norville Breast Care Center

 Our mammography technologists are certified in radiology (ARRT) and have obtained additional certification in mammography.
 Our mammography services are fully accredited by the American College of Radiology and the Food and Drug Administration.

-For your convenience, digital mammograms are also offered at the state-of-the-art Mebane Outpatient Center, which also includes individual dressing and waiting areas.
+For your convenience, digital mammograms are also offered at the state-of-the-art Outpatient Center at MedCenter Mebane, which also includes individual dressing and waiting areas.

 Ultrasound uses sound waves to produce an image of the breast.
 It is most frequently used to determine whether a lump in the breast is fluid-filled or solid.
 Ultrasound is also helpful in examining younger women with very dense breasts, where it can complement the findings of mammography.